Khushiii1/startup_idea_validator_agent/README.md

-# 🏢 Startup Idea Validator Agent
+# 🏢 PITCHPROBE- A Startup Idea Validator Agent

 An advanced AI-powered agentic application that validates and analyzes startup ideas through multi-stage research, competitor analysis, and comprehensive reporting.
 Built with Google ADK, Gemini AI, Tavily, and Streamlit.